Applying the right QR code size to your campaigns can significantly contribute to its success, as it guarantees recognition and engagement.

-The right QR code size will differ depending on the advertising environment, from where people will be scanning your QR code.
-One of the mistakes people make when they generate their QR code is that- most of them missed out on the right sizing.
+One of the mistakes people make when they generate their QR code is that most of them miss out on the right sizing.

-To make sure the QR code is scannable, you need to determine two things:
+To make sure the QR code is scannable, you need to determine three things:

 But how big should your QR code be to make sure it is scannable even from a distance?
 Read this article to find out.